 The only problem left is how Watson got out that early, when the rest of the 66th regiment was besieged in Kandahar and not able to leave India until January 1881.
 Metcalfe addresses that issue in the rest of his article.
 Citing some contemporary military dispatches about the Battle of Maiwand, he notes that "the 66th Foot (the Berkshires) were indeed with General Burrows on that fatal day (July 27th, 1880), except for two companies under Major Ready which were on detachment at Ghilzai."

 Metcalfe is not saying Watson lied.
-He's saying that Watson served at Maiwand and got wounded in the battle, but then Murray threw him on a packhorse and rode out to Khelat-i-Ghilzai to join the other part of the regiment, thinking he would be safe there.
+He's saying that Watson served at Maiwand and got wounded in the battle, but then Murray threw him on a packhorse and rode out to the Khelat-i-Ghilzai fort to join the other part of the regiment, thinking he would be safe there.
+(Here's a map showing that fort 70 miles beyond Kandahar.)
 Watson was too injured and faint to know where exactly he was.
-Eventually the wounded people were taken to Kabul, not Kandahar, then later they were sent to Peshawar hospital, while the rest of the survivors retreated to the garrison at Kandahar.
-It's suggested that these soldiers had enough to do defending the fort, and they didn't want to be responsible for wounded troops too.
+Eventually the wounded people were taken northeast to Kabul, not back to Kandahar, then later they were sent to Peshawar hospital, while the rest of the Maiwand survivors retreated to the garrison at Kandahar.
+(Peshawar was then in British India, but is now in Pakistan.)
+It's suggested that these soldiers had enough to do defending Kandahar, and they didn't want to be responsible for wounded troops too.
 I mean, there were sick and wounded people at Kandahar too, but they could have become so over the month-long siege.

 So apparently that's how Watson avoided the siege at Kandahar, came down with enteric fever at Peshawar, but eventually recovered enough to be sent home on the Orontes in October 1880.
 Well, I mean if you want to keep A Study in Scarlet in 1881; other Sherlockians prefer 1882 or later, and have their own justifications for that.
 I guess I could have gone either way on it except that I didn't want Watson to be mistaken about the ship name.